 Hydrangeas signify a mythical American summer, as iconic as Fourth of July fireworks and barbecues.
 The orbed clusters of flowers hang from branches throughout June, July, and into fall and even sometimes make it into dried flower arrangements in the winter.

-There are around 80 species of hydrangea worldwide—just four are found natively in North America.
+There are around 80 species of hydrangea worldwide—just five are found natively in North America.

 Let’s talk about what native hydrangeas deliver.